bakpakin/Fennel/api.md

 This may have a performance impact in some applications due to the extra allocations and garbage collection associated with dynamic function creation.
-The impact hasn't been benchmarked, and may be minimal particularly in luajit, but enabling metadata is currently recommended for development purposes only to minimize overhead.
+The impact hasn't been benchmarked, but enabling metadata is currently recommended for development purposes only.

 ## Load Lua code in a portable way